Register NOW to win a 2-year lease on a brand new Kia Sorrento, courtesy of Jessica Lee's Pensacola Kia Autosport.

 Domonique Murry found it a critical help for her son, Caiden Cleveland.

-“The Brain Bag helped me understand the importance of talking to my baby, reading to him, singing and making eye contact,” said Murry, 27, a mother of three.
+“The Brain Bag helped me understand the importance of talking to my baby, reading to him, singing and making eye contact,” said Murry, 28, a mother of four.
 “It is a good tool to help mothers help their babies develop.
 It helps me form a bond after birth.”

 Our goal this year is to double-down on that promising research and spread it across our community, equipping parents to do more for their children.
 To do that, we’ve added: